 Planting a new tree is more than just digging a hole and adding something to the earth.
 A tree is a long-term investment.
 It’s part of the overall curb appeal of your home, it can provide shade and energy savings, and trees are also an incredibly important part of our ecosystem.

 For more than 30 years, Precision Landscape & Tree has been planting trees for homeowners the right way.
 Climate plays an important role in planting.
 Newly planted trees do best when exposed to moderate temperatures and rainfall.
 They need time to root and acclimatize before the heat and dryness of the summer or the freezing temperatures in the winter months, which generally makes the spring (or late winter) and early fall the best times to plant.

-In addition, depending on you yard’s conditions, one species of tree may be a better choice than another.
+In addition, depending on your yard’s conditions, one species of tree may be a better choice than another.
 For example, oak trees like a certain degree of acidity in the soil, while willow trees love an excessively moist soil.
-Other things homeowners might consider is the size, privacy, shade and color that a tree may offer.
+Other things homeowners might consider is the size, privacy, shade, and color that a tree may offer.

 Our arborists can advise you on what the best tree for your yard is, and Precision can also do the planting for you.
-But, if you’re set on planting something yourself, here’s some step-by-step directions on how to do it:
+But, if you’re set on planting something yourself, here are some step-by-step directions on how to do it: